I noticed that the SkyTech Archangel gaming computer on Amazon was selling pretty well so I figured it’d be a good idea to look it over and review it!

 For the other parts that help with gaming performance – this PC also includes a FX-6300 for the CPU, Windows 10, a 1TB hard drive, built in wi-fi and it also comes with a keyboard and a mouse.

-The FX-6300 is actually a pretty good processor, that’s the same processor that I recommend using on a $500 custom PC build.
+The FX-6300 is actually a pretty good processor, that’s the same processor that I previously recommended using on a $500 custom PC build.

-But that’s just it… the FX-6300 is best used when looking at a $500 build and not a $650 build.
-On the $600 PC build that I have shared here I use a FX-8350 paired with a 4GB video card.
-That’s even better CPU performance and double the video memory on the GPU.
+But that’s just it… the FX-6300 was best used when looking at a $500 build and not a $650 build.
+On the $600 PC build that I have shared here I use a Ryzen CPU paired with a GTX 1060 video card.
+That’s even better CPU performance and more video memory on the GPU.

 Some people say that they pay that extra bit for warranty, for someone else to build it for them or because they’re too lazy or they “don’t have enough time” to put one together.
 Or that it comes with a few extra things like the built in wi-fi or a HDMI cable…